Diagnostic medical imaging blog

-Diagnostic imaging is an integral part of assessing a patient’s health and includes utilising a combination of several medical imaging modalities.
-These include ultrasound, magnetic resonance imaging and computed tomography, amongst others.
+Diagnostic imaging is an integral part of assessing a patient’s health.
+It involves utilising a combination of several medical imaging modalities, including ultrasound, magnetic resonance imaging, and computed tomography.

-Advancement in medical imaging provides a more accurate diagnosis and personalised approach towards the patient’s treatment plan through the use of big data.
+Advancement in medical imaging, through the use of big data, provides a more accurate diagnosis and personalised approach to the patient’s treatment plan.
 This diagnostic imaging revolution has created greater clarity in 3-D medical imaging: significant advancements include open and portable magnetic resonance imaging (MRI) scanners to remove patient anxiety caused by a claustrophobic and noisy magnetic tunnel.

 Today, the usage of open MRI machines makes them less restrictive and more accessible on the sides and, therefore, able to accommodate heavier patients.
 In addition, researchers have developed a superconducting magnet system that fits into the palm of a hand: this compares to the sizeable superconducting magnet used in standard MRI scanners.